suttonbradley/configs/nvim/cheatsheet.md

 - `<leader>ss` for to open session search window
 - `<leader>tt` to open floating, persistent terminal
 ### Windows
+- `<leader>sv`/`<leader>sh` on a menu item in normal mode within telescope, harpoon, or just an open file to split pane
+  - With just a standard file open, duplicates that file
 - `alt+h/j/k/l` to move cursor between windows
 - `alt+H/J/K/L` to resize windows
 ### Harpooon